edjw/edjw-blog-astro/src/pages/now.md

 ---

-This is <a href="https://nownownow.com/about">my now page</a> – it's about what I'm focused on or interested in at the moment.
+This is my now page – it's about what I'm focused on or interested in at the moment.

 ### Personal
 1. Getting ready for my longest run ever – [a 10k trail race up and down a big hill in Weardale](https://greenermilesrunning.co.uk/stanhope-trail-races-11th-march-2023)